ZipeStudio/Cleansing-Potion/README.md

 # 💬 Description

-> New potion and beneficial effect - Cleansing.
-This effect removes harmful effects from the entity, and can now be selected as a beacon effect!
+> New potion and beneficial effect: Cleansing.
+This effect removes harmful status effects  of equal or lower level from entity, and can now be selected as a beacon effect!

 <div align="center">
   <img src="https://raw.githubusercontent.com/ZipeStudio/Cleansing-Potion/refs/heads/master/img/showcase.png" width="1000px" alt="showcase"/>